maxter97/weather-dashboard/README.md

-Weather data collection system based on  ShaeInTheCloud's https://github.com/ShaeInTheCloud/30days-weather-dashboard
+<h1>Day 1: Building a weather data collection system using AWS S3 and OpenWeather API</h1>